Prosper Mérimée: Advisor to the Empress and Senator of the Empire (1852–1860)

 In December 1851, President Louis-Napoleon Bonaparte was prevented by the French Constitution from running for re-election.
 Instead, he organized a coup and became Emperor Napoleon III.
 Mérimée accepted the coup philosophically, because he feared anarchy more than a monarchy, and because he saw no other practical option.
 While Mérimée accepted the coup, others, including Victor Hugo, did not.
 Hugo described his last meeting with Mérimée in Paris on 4 December 1851, just before Hugo went into exile: "'Ah', said M. Mérimée, 'I am looking for you'.
 I answered, 'I hope that you will not find me'.
 He extended his hand, and I turned my back.
-I have not seem him since.
+I have not seen him since.
 I consider that he is dead...
 M. Mérimée by nature is vile".
 The services of Mérimée were welcomed by the new Emperor; on 21 January 1852, soon after coup, he was promoted to officer of the Legion of Honor.
 The new Emperor gave a priority to the preservation of historic monuments, particularly the restoration of the cathedral of Notre-Dame, and Mérimée kept his position and for a time continued his tours of inspection.

 Mérimée, without seeking it, soon had another close connection with the Emperor.
 Eugénie Montijo, the daughter of his close friends the Count and Countess of Montijo, had been invited to an event at the Palace of Saint Cloud, where she met the new Emperor.
 In November 1852 she was invited to the Palace of Fontainebleau, where the Emperor proposed marriage to her.
 They were married fifteen days later at the Tuileries Palace, and she became the Empress Eugénie.
 Honors followed immediately for Mérimée; he was made a Senator of the Empire, with a salary of 30,000 francs a year, and became the confidant and closest friend of the young Empress.